scylaac/gcc/gcc/config/loongarch/loongarch.md

    (set_attr "mode" "<MODE>")])

-;; LoongArch supports loading and storing a floating point register from ;; the sum of two general registers.
-We use two versions for each of ;; these four instructions: one where the two general registers are ;; SImode, and one where they are DImode.
-This is because general ;; registers will be in SImode when they hold 32-bit values, but, ;; since the 32-bit values are always sign extended, the f{ld/st}x.{s/d}
+;; LoongArch supports loading and storing a floating point register from ;; the sum of two general-purpose registers.
+We use two versions for each of ;; these four instructions: one where the two general-purpose registers are ;; SImode, and one where they are DImode.
+This is because general-purpose ;; registers will be in SImode when they hold 32-bit values, but, ;; since the 32-bit values are always sign extended, the f{ld/st}x.{s/d}
 ;; instructions will still work correctly.